ICAEW Probate Action Plan

 (d) Making better information available to assist consumers when they are identifying their legal needs and the types of legal services providers (both regulated and unregulated) who can help them.

-However, the Guide goes beyond just asking for certain information to be published on websites.
+However, the Action Plan goes beyond just asking for certain information to be published on websites.
 It works towards inculcating a culture change within our firms regarding how they view transparency, reflective not only of the changes inspired by the CMA, but expounding the requirement for transparency ICAEW expects of its members through the Practice Assurance scheme and Code of Ethics.

 Consultation on ICAEW’s Action Plan

-Following approval of our Action Plan by the Legal Services Board ICAEW launched a 12-week consultation on this plan, which finished in September 2018.
 This consultation sought views on ICAEW’s Action Plan but most specifically, the proposals for the production of a Best Practice Guide to Price and Service Transparency (Best Practice Guide).
 This consultation asked for feedback on the following issues:

 - Transparency of pricing and service provision